Posted: by Bronte

 You will also need to purchase appropriate hardware and software to begin your business as well as set prices for your services.
 It is wise to purchase a high-performance computer along with two monitors that are connected to high speed internet.
 This will guarantee stability when working on different projects.

-Risks and Rewards for Tech Support
+Risks and Rewards for Starting a Tech Support Company

 - Failure- Any new business has the potential for not making it through the first year.
 Financial issues and the inability to maintain funds is a huge hinderance.